icopy-site/awesome/docs/awesome/awesome-haskell.md

 * [hsenv](https://github.com/Paczesiowa/hsenv/) - a tool to create isolated Haskell environments.
 This allows a project to use a GHC version different of the currently installed.
 * [Stack](https://github.com/commercialhaskell/stack) - a cross-platform tool to help on building Haskell projects.
 It includes support to create isolated Haskell environments and to automatically manage the dependencies of a project.
 * [Stackage](https://github.com/fpco/stackage) - "Stable Hackage," tools for creating a vetted set of packages from Hackage.
-* [The Haskell Platform](https://www.haskell.org/platform/contents.html) - a comprehensive, robust development environment for programming in Haskell.

 ## Algorithmics